 - Finally, restart your computer, and it should solve your issue.

-If you have Windows 10 Home, you need to enable Group Policy on your computer.
+If you have Windows Home, you must enable Group Policy on your computer.

-So those were a couple of fixes for the Windows 10 clipboard history not working issue.
-However, in case if you face issues like the Windows 10 clipboard not showing in settings.
-Then there is a high chance that you are running an older version of Windows 10.
-Hence, it would be best to upgrade Windows 10 to a newer version, and it should solve the issue for you.
+So those were a couple of fixes for the Windows clipboard history not working issue.
+However, if you face issues like the Windows clipboard not showing in settings.
+Then, there is a high chance that you are running an older version of Windows 11/10.
+Hence, it would be best to upgrade Windows to a newer version, and it should solve the issue for you.